-Service Name SUBACUTE INPATIENT HOSPITALIZATION Service Ivanic treatment plan for each individual and their family.
-The treatment program is available and provided daily, seven days per week beginning at admission 35 hours of active treatment available/provided to each individual weekly, seven days per week Qualified staff must be available to provide treatment intervention, social interaction and experiences, education regarding psychiatric issues such as medication management, nutrition, signs and symptoms of illness, substance misuse education, recovery, appropriate nursing interventions and structured milieu therapy Medication management, consultation and education Face to Face service with a psychiatrist or APRN three or more times weekly Individual, group, and family therapy as appropriate Available services must include occupational and recreational therapy and other prescribed therapeutic activities to maintain or increase the individual's capacity to manage his/her psychiatric condition and activities of daily living.
-Psychological services as needed Consultation services for medical, dental, pharmacology, dietary, pastoral, emergency medical, therapeutic and educational activities Laboratory, radiological, physical and neurological exams, and other diagnostic services as needed Social Services to engage in discharge planning and help the individual develop community supports and Length of Services Until the individual is stabilized, able to be treated at a less intensive level of care, and meets the conditions of the discharge plan.
+Service Name SUBACUTE INPATIENT HOSPITALIZATION bobble of the interference of the int Length of Services Until the individual is stabilized, able to be treated at a less intensive level of care, and meets the conditions of the discharge plan.
 Staffing Staff Requirements as per licensing and/or accreditation standards, may include: Medical Director (Boarded or Board eligible Psychiatrist) Psychiatrist (s) and/or Physicians (s) LMHP, LADC, LIMHP, PLMHP, Psychologist RN(s) and APRN(s) (psychiatric experience preferable) Social Worker(s) (at least one social worker, holding an MSW degree) Direct Care staff shall have demonstrated skills and competencies in treatment with individuals with a behavioral health diagnosis, demonstrated by at least one of the following: two years lived experience; two years' direct care

 Service Name SUBACUTE INPATIENT HOSPITALIZATION experience in a human service field; two years of training in a human service field; or a bachelor's degree or higher in psychology, sociology, or related human service field, which is preferred.
-Staffing Staff ratio as per licensing and/or accreditation standards Ratio Hours of 24/7 Operation Individual Symptoms are stabilized and the individual is able to be treated at a less intensive level of care Desired The precipitating condition and relapse potential is stabilized such that individual's condition can be Outcome managed without professional external supports and interventions The individual can safely maintain in a less restrictive environment Treatment plan goals and objectives are substantially met
+Staffing Staff ratio as per licensing and/or accreditation standards Ratio Hours of 24/7 Operation Individual • Symptoms are stabilized and the individual is able to be treated at a less intensive level of care Desired • The precipitating condition and relapse potential is stabilized such that individual's condition can be Outcome managed without professional external supports and interventions • The individual can safely maintain in a less restrictive environment Treatment plan goals and objectives are substantially met